-Question: "What does the Bible say about self-mutilation / cutting?"
+Question: "What does the Bible say about self-harm / self-mutilation / cutting?"

 Answer: In the Old Testament, self-mutilation was a common practice among false religions.
 First Kings 18:24-29 describes a ritual in which those who worshiped the false god Baal slashed themselves with swords and spears, as was their custom.
 Because of the traditions of pagans, God made a law against this sort of practice.
 Leviticus 19:28 says, “You shall not make any cuttings in your flesh for the dead, nor tattoo any marks on you: I am the LORD.”